minzzelo/cs2101ug/docs/UserGuide.md

 * Specifying `f/yes` filters for favourited flashcards while `f/no` filters for unfavourited flashcards.
 * Supports filtering of one or more different fields.
 For example:
     - `filter c/SDLC r/5` will filter out flashcards belonging to the SDLC category with a rating of 5.
-* Refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.
 * Although all fields are optional, a minimum of one field has to be given.
+* If you are having troubles understanding the format, feel free to refer to [common input fields](#common-input-fields) on what the different fields are and how to specify them.

 <div markdown="span" class="alert alert-primary">:memo: Note:
 <code>filter r/</code> will filter for all unrated flashcards.</div>